Green's boundary relation model in a Krein space: Preliminaries and introduction

+Through a couple of examples that follow, we investigate various scenarios distinct from the one presented in the preceding result.
+In doing so, we aim to analyze the role of specific assumptions underlying the stated result.
+In Example \ref{example520}, we utilize the differential equation provided by (\ref{eq14}) and the triple specified by (\ref{eq16}) to construct an irreducible self-adjoint operator $\tilde{A}$.
+Additionally, we examine a scenario where the vector spaces $\mathcal{K}$ and $\mathcal{H}$ satisfy $\mathcal{K} = \mathcal{H}$, thus diverging from the standard condition $\mathcal{K} \cap \mathcal{H} = {0}$.

-In Section \ref{s12}, the previously proven properties of Green's boundary relationare are used to generalize two statements about generalized Nevanlinna families.
+In Section \ref{s12}, the previously proven properties of Green's boundary relation are used to generalize two statements about generalized Nevanlinna families.
 One generalization is Proposition \ref{proposition64} and the other is Theorem \ref{theorem66} which generalizes \cite[Theorem 4.8]{BDHS}.